gaehlerm/SoftwareEngineering/README.md

 What does `size()` exactly mean?
 It is a very generic name.
 Is is the area or the length of one side?
 The name is not specific enough.
 The name `area()` would be much better.
 Or `length()` if it's the length of one side.

 Here are some examples of generic words and some more specific alternatives.
-These examples are from the book "The Art of Readable Code".
+These examples are from the book [The Art of Readable Code].

 |Word	|Alternatives |
 |-------|-------------|